valboz/VBMicrolensing/docs/c++/OrbitalMotion.md

 The first function describes circular orbital motion, while the second considers elliptic Keplerian orbital motion.
 Note that we deprecate the "linear approximation", which is popular in many microlensing papers, since it does not correspond to any physical trajectories and may lead to unphysical solutions.

 Both functions discussed here include the parallax calculation.
-Therefore, a preliminary call to `VBML.SetObjectCoordinates` is mandatory (see [Parallax](Parallax.md)).
+Therefore, a preliminary call to `VBM.SetObjectCoordinates` is mandatory (see [Parallax](Parallax.md)).
 If you want to fit orbital motion without parallax, you may set the two components of the parallax to zero.

 Finally, the reference time for orbital motion calculation is by default $t_{0,orb}=t_0$, i.e. the time of closest approach of the source to the center of mass.
 If you want to specify a different time, you can do it through $t_{0,par}$ (see [Parallax](Parallax.md#reference-time-for-parallax-t_0par)).
 There is no possibility to set two different reference times.
-Therefore, in VBMicroLensing we always have $t_{0,orb} = t_{0,par}$.
+Therefore, in VBMicrolensing we always have $t_{0,orb} = t_{0,par}$.

 ## Circular orbital motion binary lenses

 Here is an example of use of `BinaryLightCurveOrbital`:

 ```
-VBMicroLensing VBML; // Declare instance to VBMicroLensing
+VBMicrolensing VBM; // Declare instance to VBMicrolensing

 double pr[12]; // Array of parameters
 double s, q, u0, alpha, rho, tE, t0, paiN, paiE, g1, g2, g3, t;

-VBML.SetObjectCoordinates("OB151212coords.txt", ".");  // Read target coordinates in file
+VBM.SetObjectCoordinates("OB151212coords.txt", ".");  // Read target coordinates in file
-VBML.parallaxsystem = 1; // Here we use North-East components for parallax
+VBM.parallaxsystem = 1; // Here we use North-East components for parallax

 u0 = -0.01; // Impact parameter
 t0 = 7550.4; // Time of closest approach to the center of mass